 We use AWS Shield as the Distributed Denial of Service (DDoS) mitigation service.

 All data sent to or from our infrastructure is encrypted in transit via industry best-practices using Transport Layer Security (TLS).

-We retain our users data for a period of 2 business days after a trial ends or after a deletion request is received.
-All data is then completely removed from the dashboard and server.
+We retain our customers' data for a period of one business week after a deletion request is received.
+All data is then completely removed from our systems.
 Every customer can request the removal of their account by contacting support.

 Our development methodology follows security best practices and frameworks (e.g. OWASP Top 10).